 - We seek out training opportunities for all adults involved in the setting to ensure that they are able to recognise the signs and signals of possible physical abuse, emotional abuse, sexual abuse and neglect and that they are aware of the local authority guidelines for making referrals. - As part of our induction, the staff read our safeguarding policy, which we amend with the latest information.
-There will be regular safeguarding updates at staff meetings, supervisions, staff notice board and in the message book. - Each staff member undertakes online Safeguarding training within the first three days of employment. - Staff attend safeguarding training which takes place at least every two years for all staff, with regular updates during this period, we update staff during full staff meetings, The DSL deliver s cascade in-house training provided by the Local Somerset Safeguarding Children Partnership. - We ensure that all staff know the procedures for reporting and recording their concerns in the setting.
-New staff are informed about these procedures during the induction within both the setting and the college environments.
+There will be regular safeguarding updates at staff meetings, supervisions, staff notice board and in the message book. - Each staff member undertakes online Safeguarding training within the first three days of employment.

+- Staff attend safeguarding training which takes place at least every two years for all staff, with regular updates during this period, we update staff during full staff meetings, The DSL delivers cascade in-house training provided by the Local Somerset Safeguarding Children Partnership. - We ensure that all staff know the procedures for reporting and recording their concerns in the setting.
+New staff are informed about these procedures during the induction within both the setting and the college environments. - We use additional training resources such as noodle now to keep staff abreast of child protection and safeguarding procedures. - New legislation is shared with all staff.